 There is no single test for pica.
 Because pica can occur in people who have poor nutrition, the health care provider may test blood levels of iron and zinc.

 Blood tests can also be done to test for anemia.
 Lead levels should always be checked in children who may have eaten paint or objects covered in lead paint dust to screen for lead poisoning.

-The health care provider may also test for infection if the person has been eating contaminated soil or animal waste.
+The provider may also test for infection if the person has been eating contaminated soil or animal waste.

 Treatment should first address any missing nutrients or other medical problems, such as lead poisoning.

 Treating pica involves behaviors, the environment, and family education.
 One form of treatment associates the pica behavior with negative consequences or punishment (mild aversion therapy).
 Then the person gets rewarded for eating normal foods.

 Medicines may help reduce the abnormal eating behavior if pica is part of a developmental disorder such as intellectual disability.

 Treatment success varies.
 In many cases, the disorder lasts several months and then disappears on its own.
 In some cases, it may continue into the teen years or adulthood, especially when it occurs with developmental disorders.

 Call your provider if you notice that a child (or adult) is eating nonfood materials.

 There is no specific prevention.
 Getting adequate nutrition may help.

 - Last reviewed on 2/21/2016